ericposas/spidermap/README.md

   Database Saves:
     - Save user's created maps to their User profile in the form of the CSV parser format
     - Will save a simple list (DFW, LAX, PHX, PHL, etc.) in the database for a specific user
+    - If isadmin is true, save the user's maps to the global maps (or show that option at least under save map UI)

   Charting:
     - Avoid adding labels twice (if origin label already exists, don't add the destination label for the same place)